 SPAN 1412 - Beginning Spanish II.
 4 credit hours.
 Continued development of basic Spanish language skills in listening, speaking, reading, and writing within a cultural framework.
 Students acquire the vocabulary and grammatical structures necessary to communicate and comprehend at the high beginner to low intermediate level.
-Prerequisite: SPAN 1411.
+Prerequisite: SPAN 1411 or permission of lead instructor.
 48 lecture and 32 lab hours.
 Lab fee.

-SPAN 2311 -Intermediate Spanish I. 3 credit hours.
+SPAN 2311 - Intermediate Spanish I. 3 credit hours.
 The consolidation of skills acquired at the introductory level.
 Further development of proficiency in listening, speaking, reading and writing.
 Emphasis on comprehension, appreciation, and interpretation of the cultures of the Spanish-speaking world.
-Prerequisites: SPAN 1411 and 1412 or 2 years of Spanish from an accredited high school.
+Prerequisites: SPAN 1412 or permission of lead instructor.
 48 lecture hours.

 SPAN 2312 - Intermediate Spanish II.
 3 credit hours.
 The consolidation of skills acquired at the introductory level.
 Further development of proficiency in listening, speaking, reading and writing.
 Emphasis on comprehension, appreciation, and interpretation of the cultures of the Spanish-speaking world.
-Prerequisite: SPAN 2311 or equivalent.
+Prerequisite: SPAN 2311 or permission of lead instructor.
 48 lecture hours.